jrandj/aws-security-specialty/README.md

     * Knowing how a KMS key was used in the past might help you decide whether you will need it in the future.
 All AWS KMS API activity is recorded in AWS CloudTrail log files.
 If you have created a CloudTrail trail in the region where your KMS key is located, you can examine your CloudTrail log files to view a history of all AWS KMS API activity for a particular KMS key.

     * A symmetric key is recommended for most use cases as it is fast and efficient.
 An asymmetric key pair is required if you need users outside of AWS to encrypt data, as they can use the public key to encrypt.
-The private key of an asymmetric key pair can be used to sign messages and the public key can be used to verify signatures (using the 'Sign' and 'Verify' APIs).
+The private key of an asymmetric key pair can be used to sign messages and the public key can be used to verify signatures (using the *Sign* and *Verify* APIs).

 1. Determine and control the blast radius of a key compromise event and design a solution to contain the same.

     * It is recommended to define classification levels and have at least one CMK per level.
-For example, you could define a CMK for data classified as “Confidential,” and so on.
+For example, you could define a CMK for data classified as 'Confidential', and so on.
 This ensures that authorized users only have permissions for the key material that they require to complete their job.

     * Creating KMS keys within each account that requires the ability to encrypt and decrypt sensitive data works best for most customers, but another option is to share the CMKs from a few centralized accounts.
 Maintaining the CMKs in the same account as most of the infrastructure using them helps users’ provision and run AWS services that use those keys.